How To Make a Request for Quote // Step-By-Step Guide

 How is a Request for Quote different from a Spec Sheet?
 There isn’t much difference for some projects.
 However, other projects can be drastically different.
 Why?
 It depends on the complexity of the project.
 If you are sourcing a simple item, you can use your full spec sheet in the RFQ, but if the project is more complex, you may want to make a simplified product spec sheet to attach to the RFQ.

-There are two parts to an RFQ: the initial message/email to the factory and a product spec sheet.
-Some people introduce the full product spec sheet in the first part, and that’s fine for most projects, while others will simplify one to introduce the product and show the entire product spec sheet when it comes closer to production.
+An RFQ has two parts: the initial message/email to the factory and a product spec sheet.
+Some people introduce the full product spec sheet in the first part, and that’s fine for most projects, while others will simplify one by introducing the product and showing the entire spec sheet closer to production.

 We’ll go over how to talk to suppliers later, but for now, we will use this section to craft a great introduction to you and your product.
 Check out our guide on how to talk to suppliers and the best questions to ask Suppliers here!